Everdale: Resources

 Different resources could be researched through the research tree.
 Resources were divided into two types: primary and secondary resources.
 Primary resources were required to progress in the game, and were either needed for construction in the village or for the production of other primary resources.
 Primary resources included soup, wood, clay, stone, planks and bricks.
 Secondary resources were not required to progress in the game.
 They may be needed for valley construction, but as players contributed to valley tasks together no individual player needed them unlocked to progress.

 Development

 Everdale was initially released in late 2020 as Valleys & Villages under the developer name "Osmium Interactive" as an alpha test.
 It was later released as beta in certain regions on August 23, 2021.
 On 3 October 2022 it was announced that the game was being shut down at the end of the month.
 On 31 October 2022 the game was closed on 10:00 (am) UTC.
-On January 26 2023, Supercell announced on Twitter that they will be transferring ownership of the game to MetaCore, which will address the production and publishing in the future.
+On January 26 2023, Supercell announced on Twitter that they will be transferring ownership of the game to Metacore, which will address the production and publishing in the future.
+In late 2024, Metacore ceased development on Everdale and returned the intellectual property back to Supercell.